 Over 60 countries have built their own Federations which have generally been built for use by academic and research institutions in each respective country – this makes sense since they tend to have shared vision and subscribe to the same content.

-However, these Federations are mostly publicly funded which partly explains why there isn’t just one giant Federation (I’ll come back to this later) and why non-academic organisations are less represented*.
+However, these Federations are mostly publicly funded which partly explains why there isn’t just one giant Federation (I’ll come back to this later) and why non-academic organizations are less represented*.
 The good news is all Federations use the SAML standard, so if you have an international customer base, chances are you can provide SSO to even more of your customers!

 *OpenAthens is unique in that we have customers from all sectors and countries.